Here are some frequently asked questions to guide an entrepreneur’s inquiry into CTAN. This content will be updated on a semi-regular basis.

 What do you mean when you say “preferred stock” and “liquidation preferences?”

 You should read the book Venture Deals: Be Smarter than your Lawyer and Venture Capitalist by Brad Feld and Jason Mendelson (Go Blue!).
-They break all off this stuff down in easy to understand terms, and you should be familiar with the basics before engaging an equity investor.
+They break all of this down in easy to understand terms, and you should be familiar with the basics before engaging an accredited investor.

 What relationships do you have with local incubators or accelerators?

-We have open and close relationships with Capital Factory, Techstars, TechRanch, DreamIt Ventures, Incubation Station, Austin Technology Incubator, and the Chamber of Commerce.
+We have relationships with virtually all of the accelerators in town and across Texas, including Austin Technology Incubator, Capital Factory, SKU, Techstars, TechRanch, etc. We also maintain relationships with community support organizations, such as the Chamber of Commerce.
 Our investors mentor and participate in functions at each one of these organizations.
-We occasionally refer them to a startup who may need their help, or they can refer to us a startup who is ready to raise money.
+We occasionally refer them to a startup who may need their help, or they refer to us a startup who is ready to raise money.

 What is your relationship with other Texas Angel Networks?

-We are a member of the Alliance of Texas Angel Networks (ATAN), which consists of 10 Angel Networks across the Republic of Texas.
-We speak with them regularly, and share deals often.
+We are a member of the Alliance of Texas Angel Networks (ATAN), which consists of 12 Angel Networks across the state of Texas.
+We speak with them at least monthly, and share deals often.
 When we share deals, we invest on the same terms.

 Does the Executive Director or any member of the CTAN Staff invest or make investment decisions?